-I really can’t be bothered ya’ll sleeping on my girls The Aces — because they’re serving up everything I need right now.
+I really can’t be bothered with ya’ll sleeping on my girls The Aces — because they’re serving up everything I need right now.
 Honestly.
 Truly.

 Following the release of their instant earworm “Physical” in April, along with its fabulous accompanying music video, the fierce foursome – sisters Cristal (vocals/guitar) and Alisa Ramirez (drums), Katie Henderson (guitarist) and McKenna Petty (bassist) – are ready to give us more to work with in the form of: “Baby Who,” the third official cut from their upcoming debut, I Don’t Like Being Honest EP (due out June 23).